ladislaogarcia/node-packages-installed-version/README.md

 ## Getting started

-This package was inspired by the need to know what Prisma ORM version is in currently in use while I was developing the Prisma ORM generator called "@ladislaogarcia/zod-prisma-generator".
+This package was inspired by the need to know what Prisma ORM version is in currently in use while I was developing the Prisma ORM generator called ["@ladislaogarcia/zod-prisma-generator".  ](https://www.npmjs.com/package/@ladislaogarcia/prisma-zod-generator)

-That generator is a fork from "prisma-zod-generator" but with the added value of working in Prisma ORM versions 5 and 6.
-The related forked generator only works fine until Prisma ORM version 4.

 ## Install